Abbott collaborates with TEDxGateway to host an engaging Salon session on “Future of Healthcare” | Devdiscourse

+• Insights on how technology is shaping and impacting the future of healthcare, and enabling people to live healthier, fuller lives

-Abbott, a global leader in healthcare, in collaboration with TEDxGateway, hosted an interactive Salon session focused on the 'Future of Healthcare' – a platform dedicated to discussing how technology-driven innovation is shaping the healthcare industry across the globe and here in India.
+Abbott, a global leader in healthcare, in collaboration with TEDxGateway, hosted an interactive Salon session focused on the ‘Future of Healthcare’ – a platform dedicated to discuss how technology driven innovation is shaping the healthcare industry across the globe and here in India.

 Three global visionaries gave keynote talks at the event – Jack Kreindler, Founder, Medical Director – Centre for Health and Human Performance Ltd, Balaji Ganesh, Chief Executive Officer – TexRAD Ltd and Yuval Mor, Co-Founder, Beyond Verbal Communication.